openshift/enhancements/CONVENTIONS.md

    should be configured with TLS client certificate only (the certificate path to use is `/etc/prometheus/secrets/metrics-client-certs/tls.crt` and the key path is `/etc/prometheus/secrets/metrics-client-certs/tls.key`).
-3. It should support local authorization and always allow the well-know metrics scraping identity (`system:serviceaccount:openshift-monitoring:prometheus-k8s`) to access the /metrics endpoint.
+3. It should support local authorization and always allow the well-known metrics scraping identity (`system:serviceaccount:openshift-monitoring:prometheus-k8s`) to access the /metrics endpoint.
 It may support delegated authorization check.